Key Takeaways

 We are aware that there are a lot of things to look for when you are trying to determine if a link is good or bad.
 And it’s not always easy to remember to check them all when you are just starting with link building.

-That is why we made this short checklist that will help you estimate the value of a link or better said determine if it is a good link or a bad link.
+That is why we made this checklist based on Majestic’s evaluation framework and Moz’s quality criteria.
+It will help you estimate the value of a link or better said determine if it is a good link or a bad link.

 Now, there is no clear formula to which of these factors and in which percentage make up a good or a bad link.
 But it is safe to say that the more checks you have on the red side, for example, the more likely it is to be a bad link.